hongshuochen/EE599-HW5/README.md

-# HW2 EE599 - Computing Principles for Electrical Engineers
+# HW5 EE599 - Computing Principles for Electrical Engineers

-- Plesae clone the repository, edit [README.md](README.md) to answer the questions, and fill up functions to finish the hw.
+- Please clone the repository, edit [README.md](README.md) to answer the questions, and fill up functions to finish the hw.
 - For non-coding quesitions, you will find **Answer** below each question.
 Please write your answer there.
 - For coding questions, please make sure that your code can run ```bazel run/test```.
 In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
 - For submission, please push your answers to Github before the deadline.